The Tales of Beatrix Potter: Awards

 The film's designer, Christine Edzard, was nominated for BAFTA awards for Best Art Direction and for Best Costume Design.

 Legacy

-John Braborne says Agatha Christie let him have the screen rights to Murder on the Orient Express because she liked Tales of Beatrix Potter.
+John Brabourne says Agatha Christie let him have the screen rights to Murder on the Orient Express because she liked Tales of Beatrix Potter.

 The same team made a movie based on Hans Christian Andersen stories, Stories from a Flying Trunk (1979).

 In 1992, Anthony Dowell, then Director of The Royal Ballet, produced a stage version of the film.

 Home media

 The film was released to DVD in 2004 and 2009.
 A digitally restored version was released as a Blu-ray DVD in 2011, in commemoration of the film's 40th anniversary.